elduderinow/calculator/README.md

 ## FUNCTIONALITIES
 - MVC pattern
 - Dropdown to select customers (the selections keeps selected after submitting)
-- list of products with an individual ADD button
+- List of products with an individual ADD button
-- checkout section where the added products appear with a DELETE button.
+- Checkout section where the added products appear with a DELETE button.
 - Each SQL table gets loaded only once to reduce loading time and faster querying.
+- Seperate objects for importing the entities with SQL, and for managing the entities.
 - Detailed discount calculations
 - Pagination
 - No errors